kenziedu/100-days-of-code/Log.md

 this opportunity to turn it more interesting by creating interactive experiences.
 I started a tutorial because my only knowledge of Twine previous to this was scene to scene to scene.
 And now I'm making inventories and stuff.
 Already going through some JavaScript stuff.
 Crazy!

 **Thoughts**: To keep myself accountable, I should probably post these on Instagram.
 I might be able to make journey-mates there.

+### Day 3: June 24, 2020 (Wednesday)
+**Today's Progress**: Focused on FreeCodeCamp's CSS for beginners walkthrough.
+This will be useful for my CYOA game I **need** to finish by August.
+I'm creating it in Harlowe, but I think I need to move it to Sugarcube just so it's more robust.
+My fear is really making the scope so big.
+Everything just gets so much more complex the longer I am staring at it.
+But this labor of love should just be simple.
+I've already mapped out the game in my head, plus the datamaps and variables and whatnot that I have to include.
+What's important is the writing of course, but gosh, I'm excited to share this with fellow fans, haha.

+I watched the CS50 Week 3 shorts and looked at the Plurality problem set.
+It seems simple but ya really have to catch the hints in the lecture and such to get it correctly.
+I'm pretty proud of myself for not really being a chump on the coding part, but the mathematical thinking really stumps me.
+I'm an embarassment of a Management Engineering student, yikes.

+**Thoughts**: Confession: before the start of this commitment to learning how to code earlier this month, I have started typing while looking at the screen.
+I'm 26 years of age but I have been typing while looking at the keyboard all my life.
+I'm an embarassment HAHAHA.
+But now that I've been typing more that aren't just short emails and such, I've watched the words form and my fingers just move super rapidly.